JCMexplains/writing-for-success-2023/textbook.md

 5. Mayor Johnson privately acknowledged that the budget was excessive and that further discussion was needed.

-### Starting a Sentence with a Prepositional Phrase
+### Starting A Sentence With A Prepositional Phrase

 A prepositional phrase is a group of words that behaves as an adjective or an adverb, modifying a noun or a verb.
 Prepositional phrases contain